Karl Pilkington: 2004–present: Television and DVD

-In September 2010, Pilkington starred in An Idiot Abroad, a light-hearted Sky1 travel documentary series produced by Gervais and Merchant in which he visits the New 7 Wonders of the World while participating in various activities along the way.
+In September 2010, Pilkington starred in An Idiot Abroad, a light-hearted Sky One travel documentary series produced by Gervais and Merchant in which he visits the New 7 Wonders of the World while participating in various activities along the way.
 He wrote a book to accompany the series.

-The second series, subtitled The Bucket List, debuted on 23 September 2011 on Sky 1 and features Pilkington partaking in ultimate experiences from a list selected for him.
+The second series, subtitled The Bucket List, debuted on 23 September 2011 on Sky One and features Pilkington partaking in ultimate experiences from a list selected for him.
 In June 2011, he won the Best Presenter award for An Idiot Abroad at the Factual Entertainment Awards.
 The third series of the show, An Idiot Abroad: The Short Way Round, premiered in November 2012 and showed Pilkington and Warwick Davis travelling the Marco Polo route.

-He made his acting debut on 12 April 2012 in the Channel 4 comedy-drama Derek, portraying caretaker and bus driver Dougie.
+Pilkington made his acting debut on 12 April 2012 in the Channel 4 comedy-drama Derek, portraying caretaker and bus driver Dougie.
 He left the show after the first episode of the second series.
-From 2013 to 2015, Pilkington starred in a two-series Sky 1 documentary called The Moaning of Life.
-From 2018 to 2020, he co-wrote and starred in a Sky 1 scripted sitcom called Sick of It.
+From 2013 to 2015, he starred in a two-series Sky One documentary called The Moaning of Life.
+From 2018 to 2020, he co-wrote and starred in a Sky One scripted sitcom called Sick of It.

 In 2022, Pilkington starred in the ITV drama The Thief, His Wife and the Canoe as DC Phil Bayley.
-Pilkington has also performed voice-over work for such clients as Sky TV, One Stop Office Shop, FreeView, Vodafone, HMV, Sony PSP, WHSmith, Wickes, Unilever and SMARTY.
+He has also performed voice-over work for clients Sky TV, One Stop Office Shop, Freeview, Vodafone, HMV, PlayStation Portable, WHSmith, Wickes, Unilever and SMARTY.

+In 2023, Pilkington appeared in the comedy-drama series Rain Dogs.
+In 2024, he guest starred in the BBC detective dramedy Ludwig.